ChristopherRC/www.ccadb.org/cas/incident-report.md

 - in response to community questions or comments as described above; or
 - when Action Items are changed, completed, or delayed.

-In the case of Incident Reports with a Whiteboard field of "Delayed Revocation", Incident Reports MUST be updated every 72 hours to describe a summary of:
+In the case of Incident Reports with a Whiteboard field of "revocation-delay", Incident Reports MUST be updated every 72 hours to describe a summary of:
-- the number of certificates that have been revoked
+- the number of certificates that have been revoked.
-- the number of certificates that have NOT YET been revoked
+- the number of certificates that have NOT YET been revoked.
 - the number of certificates planned for revocation that have expired.

 ### How should Incident Reports be scoped?